gep13/gep13/input/blog/learnvisualstudio-net-9th-anniversary-discount.md

 Title: LearnVisualStudio.Net 9th Anniversary Discount
 Published: 22/2/2011
 Tags:
-- Anniversary
+- anniversary
-- Discount
+- discount
-- LearnVisualStudio
+- learnvisualstudio
 ---

 As some of you may know, I have been a big fan of [LearnVisualStudio.net](http://learnvisualstudio.net/) for some time now, and I have a Lifetime Subscription with them.
 Basically, this means that every time a new video gets created, I can download them free of charge.